-This smoothie looked interesting so I decided to try it.
-At first, I was skeptical because it contained carrot juice but it ended up being delicious!
-It’s a wonderful way to get fruits and veggies you need!
+This smoothie looked interesting, so I decided to try it.
+At first, I was skeptical because it contained carrot juice, but it was delicious!
+It’s a wonderful way to get the fruits and veggies you need!

 This is our family’s favorite ice cream that my in-laws make.
-They only make it for special occasions At the end of the school year, my mother-in-law contacts my sons’ teachers and asks if they mind her bringing some of the ice cream to share with their classmates.
+They only make it for special occasions.
+At the end of the school year, my mother-in-law contacts my sons’ teachers and asks if they mind her bringing some ice creams to share with their classmates.
 It is a way for them to celebrate their birthdays because they both have summer birthdays.

-Warning: You do need to have an ice cream machine to make this.
+Warning: You need an ice cream machine to make this.

 Cream Soda Ice Cream

 2 liters of red cream soda (You can use other flavors of pop Lemon-lime soda is yummy, but root beer tastes flat.)

 Combine the cream soda and sweetened condensed milk in the ice cream machine.